Thunder vs Timberwolves Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 26)

 Oklahoma City vs. Minnesota Prediction (AI)

-Remi, our AI sports wizard, has been pouring over millions of data from every simulation between the Thunder and Timberwolves and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every simulation between the Thunder and Timberwolves and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-The Algorithm has been most focused on the growing weight knucklehead sportsbettors regularly put on player performance factors between a Thunder team going up against a possibly deflated Timberwolves team.
-It appears the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most focused on the linear correlation of emphasis emotional bettors often put on Minnesota’s strength factors between a Thunder team going up against a possibly tired Timberwolves team.
+We’ve found the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.